lucadivit/Pcap_Features_Extraction/README.md

 if ((filter_2.check_packet_filter(pkt) or filter_1.check_packet_filter(pkt)) is True):
     print("pkt accepted")
 ```
-This code accept a packet if it has a TCP Layer or UDP Layer.
+This code accepts a packet if it has a TCP Layer or UDP Layer.

 ## Example Of Usage
 In Main.py file there is an example of usage of this program.
 You can run it with: